XRPLF/rippled/src/ripple/overlay/README.md

 database.

 Cluster members are configured in the `rippled.cfg` file under `[cluster_nodes]`.
-Each member should be configured on a line beginning with the node public key, followed optionally by a space and a friendly name.
+Each member should be configured on a separate line, beginning with its node public key, followed optionally by a space and a friendly name.

 Because cluster members can introduce other cluster members, it is not necessary to configure every cluster member on every other cluster member.